B

 Common Health Issues

-Smaller dogs in general are prone to oral health issues.
-In addition, this specific breed of dog suffers from kidney disease and liver disease.
-Bea-Tzus develop issues with vision as well.
+Smaller dogs, in general, are prone to oral health issues.
+In addition, this specific breed of dog can suffer from kidney disease and liver disease.
+Bea-Tzus may develop issues with vision as well.
 Cataracts may require surgery as the Bea-Tzu ages.

 Temperament and Behavior